Package 'multivarious'

 Description

 Constructs a multiblock bi-projector using the given component matrix (v), score matrix (s), singular values (sdev), a preprocessing function, and a list of block indices.
-This allows for the projection of multiblock data, where each block represents a different set of variables or features, with two-way mapping from samples to scores and from variables to components.
+This allows for two-way mapping with multiblock data.

 Usage